BrenoMartinsDeOliveiraVasconcelos/neols/README.md

     python3 list.py . --unit 3
 ![--unit](https://i.imgur.com/PbQy3nW.png)
 ### real
 Toggle showing the real size of a directory (instead of the inode file size).
-Depending of the folder, this can significantly slow the program.
-Default is false.
+Depending of the folder, this can significantly slow the program..
 Exemple:

-    python3 list.py . --real true
+    python3 list.py . --real
 ![--real](https://i.imgur.com/lcMMJ2e.png)